tianhaoz95/time_since/NOTE.md

 === TODO ===

 your task is to make the border of the "delete account" button in the settings page have the same color as the button fill color which is red.

-Your task is to support internationalization for the app, only English and Chinese support is needed.
-Add a selector in the settings page to switch between Chinese, English, and system default.